Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 As an infant Aiden would never make eye contact with us.
 He would always look over our shoulder or over our heads.
 We used to say that he was probably looking at Angels.

 As months went by we started noticing Aiden was not making any words.
-He was 1.5 yrs. old still making baby talk.
+He was 1 and 1/2 years old and still making baby talk.
+No words.
 To me I knew something was wrong.
 Since the time he was a baby, I knew something was off with him, and I just couldn’t put my finger on it!

 As a mother you start comparing your child to your friends kids who are the same age as him.
-Your friends or people will say, “Oh don’t compare his development to other kids.”
+Others will say, “Oh don’t compare his development to other kids.”
 Or the popular one they say is, “Boys mature later than girls.
 It’s normal!”

 I’m sorry, but my child not being able to say “mama” or “dada” on his own is not normal to me!